 He promised that his administration would work closely with the judiciary to ensure the speedy trial of offenders, just as he pledged to support the imposition of the death penalty for terrorism-related offences.

-According to the VOA Hausa Service, while Atiku did not talk elaborately on his current relationship with his former boss, Obasanjo, he, however, said his disagreements with the ex-Nigerian leader when they were in office were one of the factors that cost him victory in his bid for the presidency in 2011.
+According to the VOA Hausa Service, while Atiku did not elaborate on his current relationship with his former boss, Obasanjo, he said his disagreements with the ex-Nigerian leader when they were in office were one of the factors that cost him victory in his bid for the presidency in 2011.

-On the ongoing plan by the Central Bank of Nigeria (CBN) to redesign three denominations of the national currency (Naira), Atiku said he knows nothing about it.
+Atiku said he knows nothing about the Central Bank of Nigeria (CBN) ‘s ongoing plan to redesign three denominations of the national currency (Naira).

-The PDP candidate added that private investors had the capacity to overhaul the refineries and make them functional at all times.
+The PDP candidate added that private investors could overhaul the refineries and always make them functional.

 “This would demonstrate to Nigerians that our government means business,” Atiku said.